Suzuhana/yichenyue-eog-react-assessment/README.md

 Issues encountered:

 The chart Libray [Recharts](http://recharts.org/en-US/) used in this project is not reponsive to real time Data.
-Therefore, the chart is just staic plotting data retrieved from endpoint.
+Since the time is kind of limited for me so I didn't try other Chart Libs the chart is just staic plotting data retrieved from endpoint.

 This assessment was bespoke handcrafted for yichenyue.